beginner-corp/lambda/readme.md

 }
 ```

-A huge amount of this code is working around quirky parameter validation.
+A huge amount of vanilla Lambda code is working around quirky parameter validation.
+API Gateway gives you control over the parameters you can expect but this still means one or more of: headers, querystring paramters, form body, or url parameters.
+Event source style Lambdasare not much better because you get different payloads depending on the source.
+In the example above we are validating one query string parameter `x`.
+Imagine a big payload! 😮

 Builtin `Error` needs manual serialization (and you still lose the stack trace).
 The latter part of the code uses the funky AWS `context` object.

 We can do better: